Have I got a Christmas treat for you!

 Chance also plays a part in our lives; luck, good and bad.
 Genetic traits as well.

 Hence, the eternal existential question: Why am I here?
 I ask this question a lot.
 It’s this question that triggered the writing of my memoir.
-I wanted to trace or map the trajectory of my life to determine why I’m in Paris and not back home in Canada.
+I wanted to trace the trajectory of my life to understand why I’m in Paris and not back home in Canada.
 I needed to make sense of it all.

-How much control do we really have over our life circumstances?
+How much control do we have over life circumstances/events that impinge on our reality?
 In terms of external causal factors, the answer is “none”.
+It is only how we respond to those circumstances/events that is the true test.

 I think it’s good to examine our lives from time to time: how did we get here, what were the circumstantial reasons/factors that brought us here.
 And, most importantly, how can we live our lives to our full potential.